lumbermixalot/lumbermixalot/README.md

 # lumbermixalot
-Blender 2.80 Add-On to make Mixamo Rigs (Characters and Animations) compatible with O3DE game engine
+Blender 2.80 Add-On to make Mixamo assets (Characters and Animations) compatible with O3DE game engine

 CAVEAT:
 1. Not tested with older versions of Blender.

 # YouTube Tutorial
 (For v1.1.1 compatible with Lumberyard 1.2X.
-Do not follow the tutorial if using O3DE) https://www.youtube.com/playlist?list=PL80dW98K-QMcC-i0OHk0ZjSCS88wscRHc
+Do not follow the tutorial if using O3DE) ** A new tutorial is on the way ** https://www.youtube.com/playlist?list=PL80dW98K-QMcC-i0OHk0ZjSCS88wscRHc

 # How To Use